LtSnakePlissken/Q/docs/how-to-setup-validator.md

 ## Basic Configuration

-Clone the repository `https://gitlab.com/q-dev/mainnet-public-tools` and go to the validator directory.
-This directory contains docker-compose file for quick launching of full node with enabled rpc along with blockchain explorer, .env file for ports configuration and genesis.json - config of genesis block of Q mainnet.
+Clone the repository `https://gitlab.com/q-dev/mainnet-public-tools` and go to the `/validator` directory.
+This directory contains the `docker-compose.yaml` file for quick launching of full node with enabled rpc along with blockchain explorer, `.env` file for ports configuration and `genesis.json` with the configuration of genesis block of Q mainnet.

 ## Generate a Keypair for Validator

 In order to sign blocks and receive reward, a validator needs a keypair.
-Create a keystore directory, then a password which will be used for private key encryption and save it into a text file pwd.txt in keystore directory.
+Create a `/keystore` directory, then a password which will be used for private key encryption and save it into a text file `pwd.txt` in `/keystore` directory.
-Assuming you are in validator directory, issue this command in order to generate a keypair:
+Assuming you are in `/validator` directory, issue this command in order to generate a keypair:

     docker run --entrypoint="" --rm -v $PWD:/data -it qblockchain/q-client:mainnet geth account new --datadir=/data --password=/data/keystore/pwd.txt